en_USEnglish

 1. Higher costs

-Custom coding requires advanced technical skills and can therefore entail higher costs, both in terms of labor and time.
+Custom coding requires advanced technical skills and can therefore incur higher costs, both in terms of labor and time.

 2. Longer development time